 3. Be kid friendly.
 More on that in Week 1

 That’s it.
 Totally doable, right?
-Surely we text 300+ words every day to our friends and family.
-This post is 300 words.
+Surely we text more than 300 words every day to our friends and family.
+This post is just over 300 words.
 This is doable.

 I promise.
 If you dream of writing and/or illustrating children’s picture books, you can do this.